shotahorii/datascience-math/README.md

-# Math Cheat sheets for Data Science
+# Math Cheatsheets for Data Science

 A set of cheat sheets about mathematical topics frequently used in data science.
 Easy to search topics via the html page - [Math Cheatsheets for Data Science](https://shotahorii.github.io/datascience-math/).